Vysoké Mýto: Etymology

-The predecessor of the town was a small settlement by a trade route called Mýto (literally "toll").
+The predecessor of the town was a small settlement by a trade route called Mýto (literally 'toll' in Czech).
 After a new town was founded, it adopted the privilege of collecting the toll.
-The old settlement was renamed to Staré Mýto ("Old Toll") and the new town was called Vysoké Mýto ("High Toll"), probably referring to its location above the old settlement.
+The old settlement was renamed to Staré Mýto ('old toll') and the new town was called Vysoké Mýto ('high toll'), probably referring to its location above the old settlement.

 Geography

 Vysoké Mýto is located about 27 km southeast of Pardubice.
 It lies in the Svitavy Uplands.
-The Loučná river flows through the towns.
+The highest point is at 436 m above sea level.
+The Loučná River flows through the town.

 History

 The first written mention of Vysoké Mýto is from 1265.
 It was founded shortly before this year by King Ottokar II as one of the trading centres on the trade route from Bohemia to Moravia, and was inhabited by German settlers.
 The town square and the network of streets were built in a regular shape, which is preserved to this day.
 Stone walls with three gates were gradually built around the whole town.

 In the early 14th century, Vysoké Mýto became a dowry town administered by Elizabeth Richeza of Poland.
 Thanks to its location on a busy mercantile road it soon became rich.
 During the Hussite Wars, the town was occupied several times.
 Most of the German population left the town and Czech citizens became the majority.
 After the wars, it became royal town of King Sigismund, who donated it to his wife Barbara of Cilli and it became again a dowry town.

 Vysoké Mýto was devastated by fires between 1461 and 1517.
 Thanks to its wealth, the town recovered and new buildings were building, including stone houses on the square, the new town hall, and the Church of the Holy Trinity.
 In the 16th century, the town prospered and crafts developed.
 Cloth and knives were exported abroad.
 The prosperity ended with the Thirty Years' War and several fires in the 18th century.

 During the 19th century, new development occurred, and the town became a cultural centre.
 A Czech-language theatre was established in 1825, the first public library in the region was established in 1839, and the town museum was founded in 1871.
 At the end of the 19th century, Vysoké Mýto was industrialized and two big engineering and machine-building companies were founded.

-Until 1918, the town was part of the Austrian monarchy (Austria side after the compromise of 1867), head of the Hohenmauth District, one of the 94 Bezirkshauptmannschaften in Bohemia.
+Until 1918, Vysoké Mýto was part of Austria-Hungary, head of the district of the same name, one of the 94 Bezirkshauptmannschaften in Bohemia.

 Demographics

 Economy

-The largest industrial employer in the town is Iveco's Iveco Bus factory (previously Karosa), brand names Irisbus Crossway, Irisbus Arway and Iveco Urbanway.
+The most important employer in the town is Iveco Czech Republic and its Iveco Bus factory (previously Karosa), which produces buses under the brands Irisbus Crossway, Irisbus Arway and Iveco Urbanway.
+With more than 3,000 employees, Iveco Czech Republic is the largest industrial company in the Pardubice Region.